 Ganglion cysts are common tumors found in the wrist, hand and fingers.
 There are many theories for the development of ganglion cysts.
 Ganglion cysts may interfere with hand function or cause complaints of pain.
 Depending on the extent and severity of this condition, complaints may not improve without surgery to remove the ganglion cyst.

 Alternative forms of treatment consist of aspiration of digital ganglii, surgically treating the condition, or injections of cortisone-type drugs into the cyst.
-The removal of the jelly-like fluid from the larger cysts with a needle does not permanently remove the ganglion cyst and may fail therefore.
+The removal of the jelly-like fluid from the larger cysts with a needle does not permanently remove the ganglion cyst and may fail unless well compressed.
 Risks and potential complications are associated with alternative surgical forms of treatment.

 Risks of Ganglion Excisional Surgery